michaelpj/octopress/source/_posts/2013-03-05-master-argument-effective-altruism.markdown

 [_epistemic status_: mostly believed, high confidence]

-I was putting together some readings about effective altruism, and I realised that the resources I'd picked out nicely mirror the stages of a prototypical argument for effective altruism.
+I was putting together some readings about effective altruism, and I realised that the resources I'd picked out nicely mirror and support the stages of a prototypical argument for effective altruism.

 <!--more-->